harrymt/blog/_posts/2017-02-26-how-i-host-my-side-projects.md

 Host unlimited side projects using GitHub pages!
 </div>

+I host all my side projects [on GitHub](//github.com/harrymt), which totals to [5.6 Million lines](/blog/2017/10/28/five-million.html) of open-source code!

 <a href="//github.com/pages">GitHub pages</a> makes it easy to get a new side project up and running within minutes.
 Follow these simple steps.

 1. Create repo & activate GitHub Pages